cristaloleg/awesome-manifesto/README.md

   - quick and easy way to eliminate bugs
 - [ ] test your backups
   - they might be broken
+- [ ] do not hard code ports in tests
+  - unless you're interested in random flaky tests

 ### Team
 - [ ] pairing, 50% and more